Customized Education Offerings

 The Institute fee for MCFOA members is $410 if postmarked by April 8, 2016 and $430 after April 8, 2016.
 The non-MCFOA member fee is $450 if postmarked by April 8, 2016 and $470 after April 8.
-This fee includes instruction, course materials, four lunches, refreshment breaks, a Meet and Greet on Monday, and a Thursday evening Banquet.
+This fee includes instruction, course materials, four lunches, refreshment breaks, a Welcome Social on Monday, and a Thursday evening Banquet.
 Banquet guest tickets are $30.
 Refund of the registration fee, minus a $30 processing fee, will be granted to written cancellations received by April 8, 2016.
 The University reserves the right to cancel the Institute, if necessary.

 ONLINE REGISTRATION (With MCFOA membership) - Credit card payment*

 ONLINE REGISTRATION (Without MCFOA membership) - Credit card payment*